MultiSafepay/docs/content/checkout/fastcheckout.md

 See API reference > [Create order](/reference/createorder) > FastCheckout order > `customer` object > `locale` parameter.

-❗️ The `locale` parameter can be overriden on initializing the JavaScript application, or when the customer changes the flag toggle.
+❗️ **Note:** The `locale` parameter can be overriden on initializing the JavaScript application, or when the customer changes the flag toggle.

 <details id="locale-codes">
 <summary>Locale codes per language and country</summary>